srikaryallala/news-headlines/README.md

-# google-news-headlines
+# news-headlines
-Uses Selenium web driver to find and print the headlines on the Google News homepage.
+Uses Selenium web driver to find and return headlines from various news sources.